 Departments & Centres

-The Faculty of Arts & Social Sciences is comprised of 11 departments, 1 school and two programs, which house 35 different areas of study.
+The Faculty of Arts & Social Sciences is comprised of 11 departments, one school and five interdisciplinary programs, which house over 35 different areas of study.

 Canadian Studies (program)